 Hailing from the hills of the Mt.
 Washington Valley, Junco performs an original blend of rock, folk, and funk.
 The band is comprised of pianist Clifford Cameron, guitarist Jeremy Holden, drummer Alex Ouellette, singer/guitarist Bobby Sheehan, and oboist/saxophonist Dan Stackhouse.
-Since their inception, Junco has released an EP, Waking the Sleeping Giant (2015) and an LP, The Night the Lake Stood Still (2017).
+Since their inception in 2012, Junco has released an EP, Waking the Sleeping Giant (2015) and two LPs, The Night the Lake Stood Still (2017) and Red Run Wild (2020).
 The band's high-energy performances, upbeat themes, and improvisational approach all add up to a feel-good, stimulating, and ever-evolving style of music.

 Ever since he was 2 years old, Jeremy has had a guitar in hand.
 He began formal study of the instrument in high school and throughout college, instructed by noted guitarists Wayne Peabody, Keith Crook, Gary Wittner, and Mike Baggetta.
 Jeremy has had the pleasure to share the stage with many phenomenal musicians over his career, including guitarist John Pizzarelli.
 When he is not performing with Junco, Jeremy is either in the classroom teaching students or out hiking, fly fishing, canoeing, or camping.
 In his spare time he enjoys tying flies, reading, flannel shirts, and dark roast black coffee.
 He also hates breaking guitar strings and loves the Feel of a good hat.